-14 TMC activists arrested in Tripura for violating COVID norms, get bail | Politics
+14 TMC activists arrested in Tripura for violating Covid norms, get bail | Politics

 After securing bail for the 14 TMC workers, Banerjee returned to Kolkata while the other senior leaders stayed back in Agartala, Singh said.

-The West Bengal BJP welcomed the action against the TMC activists, saying that the Biplab Deb government is taking appropriate steps against ''trouble-mongers''.
+The West Bengal BJP welcomed the police action against the TMC activists, saying the Biplab Deb government is taking appropriate steps against ''trouble-mongers''.

 ''Does the TMC want to export West Bengal's political violence to Tripura and fish in troubled waters?
 Their game plan will never succeed,'' Roy told reporters.